html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 templating languages/engines like Django (Python), ERB/Haml (Ruby), and Smarty (PHP) have been around for a long time.
 In the last couple of years however, we've seen an explosion of MVC frameworks spring up.
-All of them are slightly different, yet most share a common mechanic for rendering their presentational layer (view): templates.
+All of them are slightly different, yet most share a common mechanic for rendering their presentational layer (aka da view): templates.

+Let's face it.
 Templates are fantastic.
-Go ahead.
-Ask around.
-Even the [definition](http://www.thefreedictionary.com/template) of makes you feel warm and cozy:
+Go ahead, ask around.
+Even its [definition](http://www.thefreedictionary.com/template) makes you feel warm and cozy:

 > **template** (n) - A document or file having a preset format, used as a starting point for a particular application so that the format does not have to be recreated each time it is used.

 "...does not have to be recreated each time...."
-I don't know about you, but I love saving myself from extra work.
-Why then does the web platform lack native support for something developers clearly want and care about?
+Don't know about you, but I love avoiding extra work.
+Why then does the web platform lack native support for something developers clearly care about?

 The [W3C HTML Templates specification][spec-link] is the answer.
-It defines a new `<template>` element for creating client-side templates.
+It defines a standard for client-side templating via a new element, `<template>`.
+Templates allow you to declare fragments of prototype markup which are parsed as HTML, but go unused at page load.
+They can be instantiated later on at runtime.

 <h3 id="toc-detect">Feature Detection</h3>

-To feature detect `<template>` support, create the DOM element and check that the `.content` property exists:
+To feature detect `<template>`, create the DOM element and check that the `.content` property exists:

     function supportsTemplate() {
       return 'content' in document.createElement('template');